 In instances where policy infractions may violate the Student Code of Conduct, BHSU Public Safety will refer the incident directly to the Dean of Students for any action or follow-up that may be required for a campus conduct response.

-Whether you are a victim of or witness to a crime, you have the responsibility to promptly and accurately report crime.
+Whether you are a victim of or witness to a crime, you have the responsibility to promptly and accurately report the crime.
 If a crime occurs on or around the BHSU campus, report it immediately to BHSU Public Safety.
-Crimes occurring off-campus should be reported to the Spearfish Police Department - BHSU Public Safety personnel can assist you in this process.
+Crimes occurring off-campus should be reported to the Spearfish Police Department; BHSU Public Safety personnel can assist you in this process.

 For non-emergency assistance, please call BHSU Public Safety at 605.642.6297.
-BHSU Public Safety is located in the Lower Level of Woodburn Hall in the Student Success Center.
-While individuals are encourage to report crimes to the police, individuals may see support and assitance with reporting from the Dean of Students Office, Human Resources, Counseling Center and Student Health Services, among other university staff members prepared to provide such guidance for reporting crimes on or near campus.
+BHSU Public Safety is located in the lower level of Woodburn Hall in the Student Success Center.
+While individuals are encouraged to report crimes to the police, individuals may seek support and assistance with reporting from the Dean of Students Office, Human Resources, Counseling Center, and Student Health Services, among other university staff members, prepared to provide such guidance for reporting crimes on or near campus.

-In the event that a situation arises, either on or off campus, that constitutes a threat to members of the campus community, a "timely warning" will be issued.
-The warning will be issued through the BHSU Campus Alert system, which includes notification through e-mail, text message, and telephone.
+In the event that a situation arises, either on or off-campus, that constitutes a threat to members of the campus community, a "timely warning" will be issued.
+The warning will be issued through the BHSU Campus Alert system, which includes notification through email, text message, and telephone.
 Students and employees are encouraged to register contact preferences through the BHSU Campus Alert system.
-Notice may also be sent through alternate or additional methods of communication and will be posted on the BHSU homepage at www.bhsu.edu.
+Notice may also be sent through alternate or additional methods of communication and will be posted on the BHSU homepage.

 This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by BHSU; and on public property within, or immediately adjacent to and accessible from, the campus.

-You can obtain a copy of this report by contacting BHSU Public Safety or by accessing the following website: www.bhsu.edu.
+You can obtain a copy of this report by contacting BHSU Public Safety.

 For daily log information regarding criminal activity on campus, please visit the BHSU Public Safety in the lower level of Woodburn Hall.

-In compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the South Dakota Board of Regents strictly prohibits the unlawful possession, use or distribution of alcohol, marijuana or controlled substances by its students or employees while property controlled by the Board or while participating in any capacity in activities or employments sponsored by it.
-Therefore, the BHSU campus has been designated "alcohol and drug free" and only under certain circumstances is the consumption of alcohol permitted.
+In compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the South Dakota Board of Regents strictly prohibits the unlawful possession, use, or distribution of alcohol, marijuana, or controlled substances by its students or employees while on property controlled by the Board or while participating in activities or employments sponsored by it.
+Therefore, the BHSU campus has been designated alcohol and drug-free; only under certain circumstances is the consumption of such substances permitted.

 Victims of sexual assault and other violent crimes have the right to request a change in their living accommodations and academic environment.
 Such requests should be made to the Dean of Students Office at 605.642.6590.
 Every effort will be made to accommodate these requests.